isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

       </tr>
 <tr>
 <td><a href="https://go.gov.sg/er-digital-progs
-" target="_blank"><b>Precoding for Preschoolers: Story Sequence and Algorithms
+" target="_blank"><b>Think Like a Coder: Session 1: Amazing Algos
 </b></a></td>
-        <td>In this screen-free coding workshop, children are introduced to sequences and loops, and learn how they can experience them in day-to-day activities.</td>
+        <td>In this screen-free coding workshop, children are introduced to algorithms, and learn how they can experience them in day-to-day activities.</td>
         <td>19  Feb 2022 <br>11.00am -12.00pm</td>
         <td>Woodlands Regional Library</td>
       </tr>